bhatt-animesh/Basic_Banking_System/README.md

 Webiste Link : https://spumous-prop.000webhostapp.com/

-It is basic Application where user amount tranfer amount to another user.
+It is basic Application where user amount transfer amount to another user.

 ### Download instructions: